Oops and Daisies

 3. Oh there will be jealousy!

-With Boo Boo almost a year old, I’m seeing this more and more now… little miss takes pride in the fact that he’s her brother.
+With Boo Boo almost a year old, I’m seeing this more and more now: Little Miss takes pride in the fact that he’s her brother.
 When I’ve dropped her off at preschool and the other kids cooed over him, she’d proudly declare, “He’s my baby brother!”
-Now at home too, she’s started to play with him, and there’s even been the occasional crawling race.
+At home, she’s started to play with him, and there’s even been the occasional crawling race.
 It’s moments like those where I see just how much my love wasn’t divided among them, but expanded.

 5. The year will go by insanely quick

 I know, I know.
 As mamas we’re tiiiiired of hearing how fast time goes.
 But seriously, hear me out on this one.
-This past year went by SO much faster than it did when little miss was a baby.
-I think it’s because having two kiddos keeps you on your toes even more, causing the days to fly by SO much faster.
+This past year went by SO much faster than it did when Little Miss was a baby.
+I think it’s because having two kiddos keeps you on your toes even more, causing the days to fly by.
 It’s hard to believe my baby is almost one!

 Coloring page download